sonic-visualiser/sonic-visualiser/README_OSC.md

 ===============================

 Sonic Visualiser can be controlled remotely using the Open Sound Control protocol.
-This facility requires Steve Harris's liblo (Lite OSC) library to have been available when Sonic Visualiser was built.
+This facility requires the [liblo](http://liblo.sourceforge.net/) (Lite OSC) library by Steve Harris and Stephen Sinclair to have been available when Sonic Visualiser was built.

 Sonic Visualiser opens a single OSC port on startup, provided that OSC support is compiled in, the `--no-osc` command-line option has not